Akim-boyarin/GuessWord/README.md

 # Programs-on-JS

-There are my programs on JavaScript which I created in my free time.
+My some programs on JavaScript.